xARMR/Discord-Token-Inferno/README.md

 Welcome to the Discord Token Bruteforcer - a sinister tool designed to generate Discord tokens for nefarious purposes.
 Use it at your own risk, for this tool knows no bounds!

 ## Proxy Support (Coming Soon!)
-I, the devious creator of this tool, have a wicked ambition!
 If this repository receives a 5-star rating, I promise to add Proxy Support to further cloak your malicious activities. 😈 So, don't forget to show your appreciation by giving it a shiny 5-star rating!

 ## Features
 - 🦹‍♂️ Generate malicious Discord tokens with enhanced unpredictability.